Raidriar796/Resonite-On-Steam-Deck/README.md

 **Launch Options (`Properties < General < Launch Options`)**

-- `taskset -c 0-5 %command% -BackgroundWorkers 6 -PriorityWorkers 5`
+- `DXVK_FRAME_RATE=60 taskset -c 0-5 %command% -BackgroundWorkers 6 -PriorityWorkers 5`

+  - `DXVK_FRAME_RATE=` is an environment variable which specifies a framerate limit at a lower level than setting it in Steam or Resonite.
+Here's a couple of recommended values:
+    - `60` for smoothness (you will rarely hit 60 under normal usage)

+    - `40` for 40/80 hz refresh rate power saving

+    - `30` for general power saving

   - This specific `taskset` command only allows Resonite to use the first 3 cores of the system, leaving the last core available for the rest of the system.
 This will reduce Resonite's multithreading performance but will prevent the system from suffocating in heavier sessions, especially on Desktop Mode.